rock-and-code/Clima/README.md

-# IT 634 Module Six Activity: Client Program to Check the Weather
+#Clima

-This app provides a way to get weather data for a given location.
+IT 634 Module Six Activity - A client program to check the weather This app provides a way to get weather data for a given location.
 It uses two APIs: the OpenWeather API and the National Weather Service API.

 # Features